mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/Homeworks/Homework2/Readme.md

 1. Give details of your task with the problem, features, and target (10 pts).
 2. Describe the dataset in your task (10 pts).
-3. Train a logistic regression and a decision tree models.
+3. Train a logistic regression and a decision tree model.
 (10 pts).
 4. Report the performance of the trained models using necessary metrics (10 pts).
 5. Check the overfitting problem in the models (20 pts).
 6. Check and solve (if any) the imbalancedness problem (20 pts).